saasbook/hw-design-review/design_review.md

 * Understand what business problem the home team's app solves.
 If the home team recorded a customer interview, watch it.

+* **Important:** If the home team started from an existing (legacy) app, which is the most common case, the home team should clearly indicate to the visiting (reviewing) team which parts of the codebase they worked on, so that the review can focus on those changes.

 * Make sure you have access to all of the design documents, whether they are part of the GitHub code repo or elsewhere.